scalikejdbc/scalikejdbc.github.io/source/documentation/connection-pool.html.md

 ### Reusing same DB instance several times
 <hr/>

-By default, `scalikejdbc.DB` or `scalikejdbc.NamedDB` instance always closes its connection (= releases and returns it to connection pools).
+By default, `scalikejdbc.DB` or `scalikejdbc.NamedDB` instance closes its connection automatically (= releases and returns it to connection pools).

 ```scala
 using(connectionPool.borrow()) { (conn: java.sql.Connection) =>